- Research Scientist, William M. Tierney Center for Health Services Research, Regenstrief Institute

 Dr. Eliacin obtained her doctoral degree in clinical psychology and psychological anthropology from the University of Chicago and completed her clinical postdoctoral residency at Cornell University.

 Dr. Eliacin is a graduate of the Implementation Research Institute at Washington University in St. Louis.
-She is currently a VA HSR&D career development awardee and a NIH-funded fellow at the John Hopkins University Mixed Methods Research Training Program for Health Sciences.
+She is currently a VA HSR&D career development awardee and a NIH-funded fellow at the John Hopkins University Mixed Methods Research Training Program for Health Sciences as well as a Putnam Scholar in the Academy of Communication in Healthcare.